-We are currently developing an endometrial organoid cellular model to study human endometrial : EVs interactions.
+We are currently developing an endometrial organoid/spheroid cellular models to study human endometrial : EVs interactions.
 We would particularly invite applications from candidates who have an interest in human implantation models, and a desire to improve patient outcomes undergoing Assisted Reproductive Technologies (ART).

 You will be training in a wide variety of laboratory techniques: specific EV analysis techniques such as Nanoparticle Tracking Analysis (NTA) are available.
-In addition, we routinely perform tissue culture, western blotting, IHC including fluorescence and confocal microscopy, PCR and RT-PCR, sequencing transcriptome analysis, ELISA, and flow cytometry (3-laser 14 parameter).
+In addition, we routinely perform tissue culture, western blotting, IHC including fluorescence and confocal microscopy, PCR and RT-PCR, sequencing transcriptome analysis, ELISA, and flow cytometry.

 There will be opportunities to present work within the department, and at national & international conferences.
 Students are encouraged to prepare and submit manuscripts.